Denise Garner

 Denise Firmin Garner (born December 9, 1956) is an American politician serving as a member of the Arkansas House of Representatives from District 20, covering parts of Washington County and the town of Fayetteville.
 Garner was first elected in 2019 to the district then known as District 84, before redistricting changed the numbering of this district in 2021.

 Garner is a retired registered nurse practitioner, small business owner and philanthropist, with a focus on education, health and food security related causes.

 Political career

 Election

 Garner was elected in the general election on November 6, 2018, winning 55 percent of the vote over 45 percent of Republican candidate Charlie Collins.

 Garner was reelected in 2022.
-She is running again in 2024.
+She is running for the Arkansas Senate in 2024 in District 30 to succeed term-limited Senator Greg Leding.